 Yes.
 As a general rule it is two years from the time the person bringing the lawsuit knew, or reasonably should have known, of the malpractice.
 (It can be quite a bit more complex than the simple statement in the first sentence.
 Some cases involve a statute of repose which can bar the right to...Read more »

 Coercion means the equivalent of putting a gun to your head, so probably not.
 If he or she tried to get you to sign for a low settlement, you could have looked at the lawyer and said, "If you can't get me more than that, you're fired," then looked for another lawyer.
-Also, bear in mind that i's...Read more »
+Also, bear...Read more »

 Generally speaking, not, you don't have to.
 The Illinois Supreme Court has established Rules of Professional Conduct to govern the actions of lawyers.
-Rule of Professional Conduct 1.8(d) provides as follows: "(d) Prior to the conclusion of representation of a client, a lawyer shall not make or...Read more »
+Rule of Professional Conduct 1.8(d) provides as follows: "(d) Prior to the conclusion of representation of a client, a lawyer shall not...Read more »

 I have a dispute with my family, they gained access to money under my name and then had me mentally committed where now they are smearing my name in court proceedings to the point where a judge is providing a waiver of service for me to attend these proceedings.
 According to the multitude of laws...
 Read more »